 Fostering a Sense of Community

 More than having someone to take care of common areas, many people join an HOA because of the sense of community that it provides.
 Welcome packets give new residents a taste of what it will be like to live in your community.
 For example, a full social calendar can indicate that the community is close and tight-knit.
 It provides new residents with ways to connect with their neighbors and potentially contribute by joining HOA committees or even the board.

 What Should Be Included in Your HOA Welcome Packet?

-Now that you know the benefits of having an HOA welcome packet, it’s time to put together an awesome one for your new residents.
+Now that you know the benefits of having a welcome kit for new residents, it’s time to put together an awesome one for your new residents.
 There’s no one standard for how welcome packets should be.
 It will depend on your association and the kind of impression that you want to create.
 Nevertheless, here are some welcome packet ideas to get you started.